- Places to Explore

 Huntington Library, Art Collections, and Botanical Gardens Review

 Among the highlights are John Constable's intimate View on the Stour near Dedham and the monumental Sarah Siddons as the Tragic Muse, by Joshua Reynolds.
-In the Virginia Steele Scott Gallery of American Art, which reopened in May 2009 after extensive renovations, you can see paintings by Mary Cassatt, Frederic Remington, and more.
+In the Virginia Steele Scott Gallery of American Art, you can see paintings by Mary Cassatt, Frederic Remington, and more.

 The library contains more than 700,000 books and 4 million manuscripts, including such treasures as a Gutenberg Bible, the Ellesmere manuscript of Chaucer's Canterbury Tales, George Washington's genealogy in his own handwriting, scores of works by William Blake, and a world-class collection of early editions of Shakespeare.
 You'll find some of these items in the Library Hall with more than 200 important works on display.
 In 2006 the library acquired more than 60,000 rare books and reference volumes from the Cambridge, Massachusetts–based Bundy Library, making the Huntington the source of one of the biggest history of science collections in the world.

 Although the art collections are increasingly impressive here, don't resist being lured outside into the stunning Botanical Gardens.
 From the main buildings, lawns and towering trees stretch out toward specialty areas.
 The 10-acre Desert Garden, for instance, has one of the world's largest groups of mature cacti and other succulents, arranged by continent.
 Visit this garden on a cool morning or in the late afternoon, or a hot midday walk may be a little too authentic.